 The Institute of Masters of Wine has published the questions from the 2021 MW exam, including the list of wines for the practical (tasting) part of the exam.

 The complete list of wines can be found here, along with the accompanying questions.
 The list also shows the questions from the theory component of the MW exam.

-From 31 August to 3 September 106 students sat the theory and practical exams in Adelaide, Helsinki, London, Malaga, Napa, Ontario and Singapore.
+From 31 August to 3 September 106 students sat the theory and practical exams in Adelaide, Helsinki, London, Malaga, Napa, Singapore and Toronto.
 The exam, usually held in June each year, was postponed to September due to the pandemic.

 The practical and theory exams form the second stage of the MW study programme.
 Over four days students had three 12-wine blind practical papers and five theory papers on the subjects of viticulture; vinification and pre-bottling procedures; handling of wines; the business of wine; and contemporary issues.